django-cms/djangocms-frontend/docs/source/plugins/components.rst

 .. image:: screenshots/icon-picker.png

-A version of it is bundled with djangocms-frontend.
+A version of it is bundled with ``djangocms-frontend``.
 It currently contains support for the following icon sets:

 * `Bootstrap icons <https://icons.getbootstrap.com>`_